-- 26.1 Pursuant to the provisions of sections 5-19.1-12 and 5-19.1-13 of the Act, every wholesale distributor and/or manufacturer, wherever located, who engages in wholesale distribution into, out of, or within this state, must be licensed by the Board in accordance with the laws and regulations of this state, before engaging in wholesale distribution of prescription drugs. - 26.2 Wholesale Distributors and/or Manufacturers The Board requires the following from each wholesale drug distributor or manufacturer as part of the initial licensing procedure, and as part of any renewal of such license: - a) The name, full business address, and telephone number of the owner; - b) All trade or business names used by the owner; - c) Addresses, telephone numbers, and the names of contact persons for the facility used by the license for the storage, handling and distribution of prescription drugs; - d) The type of ownership or operation (i.e. partnership, corporation or sole proprietorship; - e) The names(s) of the owner and/or operator including: - 1.
-If a person, the name of the person; - 2.
-If a partnership, the name of each partner, and the name of the partnership; - 3.
-If a corporation, the name and title of each corporate officer and director, the corporate names, and the name of the state of incorporation, and the name of the parent company, if any; and - 4.
-If a sole proprietorship, the full name of the sole proprietor, and the name of the business entity. - f) the FDA manufacturing license number; - g) The initial licensure fee of one-hundred seventy dollars (\$170.00) and/or the license renewal fee of one hundred thirty dollars (\$130.00) paid by check or money order (non-refundable), made payable to the General Treasurer, State of Rhode Island. - 26.3 Where operations are conducted at more than one location by a single wholesale distributor, each such location distributing into the state shall be licensed by the Board.
-Each board of pharmacy in the state(s) in which the applicant holds a registration or license shall submit to the Department in this state a statement confirming the applicant holds a current license in good standing in said state. - 26.4 Changes in any information required by this section shall be submitted to the Department within fifteen (15) days of change. - 26.5 The license will be issued upon receipt of the required fee in accordance with sections 5-19.1-12 and 5-19.1-13 of the Act.
+- 26.1 Pursuant to the provisions of §§5-19.1-12 and 5-19.1-13 of the Act, every wholesale distributor and/or manufacturer, wherever located, who engages in wholesale distribution into, out of, or within this state, must be licensed by the Board in accordance with the laws and regulations of this state, before engaging in wholesale distribution of prescription drugs. - 26.2 Wholesale Distributors and/or Manufacturers The Board requires the following from each wholesale drug distributor or manufacturer as part of the initial licensing procedure, and as part of any renewal of such license: - (a) The name, full business address, and telephone number of the owner; - (b) All trade or business names used by the owner; - (c) Addresses, telephone numbers, and the names of contact persons for the facility used by the license for the storage, handling and distribution of prescription drugs; - (d) The type of ownership or operation (i.e. partnership, corporation or sole proprietorship; - (e) The names(s) of the owner and/or operator including: - (1) If a person, the name of the person; - (2) If a partnership, the name of each partner, and the name of the partnership; - (3) If a corporation, the name and title of each corporate officer and director, the corporate names, and the name of the state of incorporation, and the name of the parent company, if any; and - (4) If a sole proprietorship, the full name of the sole proprietor, and the name of the business entity. - (f) the FDA manufacturing license number; - (g) The initial licensure fee as set forth in the Rules and Regulations Pertaining to the Fee Structure for Licensing, Laboratory and Administrative Services Provided by the Department of Health. - 26.3 Where operations are conducted at more than one location by a single wholesale distributor, each such location distributing into the state shall be licensed by the Board.
+Each board of pharmacy in the state(s) in which the applicant holds a registration or license shall submit to the Department in this state a statement confirming the applicant holds a current license in good standing in said state. - 26.4 Changes in any information required by §26.0 of these Regulations shall be submitted to the Department within fifteen (15) days of change. - 26.5 The license will be issued upon receipt of the required fee in accordance with §\$5-19.1-12 and 5-19.1-13 of the Act and as set forth in the Rules and Regulations Pertaining to the Fee